vuejs/vue-router/docs/en/basic.md

 // The router needs a root component to render.
 // For demo purposes, we will just use an empty one
-// because we are using the HTML as the app template. var App = Vue.extend({})
+// because we are using the HTML as the app template.
+// !!
+Note that the App is not a Vue instance. var App = Vue.extend({})

 // Create a router instance.